 A variety of companion animals are waiting at Dane County Humane Society for a special home like yours!
 Whether you are interested in a cat or a dog, a critter or a horse, DCHS has friendly and knowledgeable Adoption Counselors waiting to help you find the best match for your family.
-The adoption process is simple so come see us today!

 Meeting the animals